 iDRAC allows for the installation of an operating system to be performed remotely.

 For your safety, the out-of-band management network of your servers is hidden behind a VPN (more on that in the "Getting VPN credentials to access the OOB network" section).
-For your convenience, you can temporarily enable access to a specific server’s iDRAC interface over the Internet with no VPN connection required (more on that in the "Accessing iDRAC of a specific server without using the VPN" sections).
+For your convenience, you can temporarily enable access to a specific server’s iDRAC interface over the Internet with no VPN connection required (more on that in the "How to access the out-of-band management of a Dell server" sections).

 To access the OOB network, you will need to set up a VPN connection to the VPN gateway.
 You will find VPN credentials and setup instructions in the "VPN to DRAC" subsection of the "Profile > VPN access" section of the customer portal.